pagkly/Zed/Investopedia4/Unbanked Defintion.md

 ## Understanding the Unbanked

-Underbanked is a related term that refers to families that prefer to manage their finances through cash transactions instead of more traditional financial services, such as checking accounts, savings accounts, credit cards, and loans.
+[[Underbanked]] is a related term that refers to families that prefer to manage their finances through cash transactions instead of more traditional financial services, such as checking accounts, savings accounts, credit cards, and loans.

-Although some households are considered unbanked because they do not use banks or financial services at all_,_ the underbanked segment of the population may have checking or savings accounts, but often access less traditional financial products and services, such as short-term [payday loans](https://www.investopedia.com/terms/p/payday-loans.asp) and check cashing services.
+Although some households are considered unbanked because they do not use banks or financial services at all_,_ the [[Underbanked|underbanked]] segment of the population may have checking or savings accounts, but often access less traditional financial products and services, such as short-term [payday loans](https://www.investopedia.com/terms/p/payday-loans.asp) and check cashing services.

 An FDIC study revealed that more than 7 million or 5.4% of American households were unbanked in 2019 in the United States.1 That's compared to 8.4 million or 6.5% of households that were unbanked in 2017—a change of -1.1%.1 This was the lowest amount of unbanked Americans registered by the survey since it was first conducted in 2009.
 Households with a [[family income]](https://www.investopedia.com/terms/h/household_income.asp) of less than $15,000 remain the highest unbanked at 23.3%, along with those without a high school diploma at 21.4%.1